 - The applicant seeks to hold the event at their private residence.
-Proof may be required in the form of an act of sale or lease if DSP determines its necessary. - Amplification is allowed as long as (1) the concert does not violate the City's noise ordinance and (2) there is no modification of existing electrical systems on the premises. - The event will not include any of the following: - O Stages or other platform or structural construction - o Tents - o The sale of alcohol - o Entry fees of any kind. - o The event will include no more than 25 individuals. - The following rules must be followed at all Front Porch Concerts: - All audience members should be seated and wear masks unless actively eating and drinking unless fully vaccinated.
-Audience members should refrain from cheering or singing along, unless fully vaccinated.
-Audience members are prohibited from dancing, unless fully vaccinated. - Performers should be fully vaccinated or have not tested positive for COVID-19 or experienced COVID- like symptoms in the last 10 days, or have had close contact with a COVID-19 case in the past 14 days. - Performers that play wind-blown instruments should wear a face mask with an opening to fit the mouthpiece of the instrument unless fully vaccinated. - o All wind-blown instruments must have a bell cover or be in an instrument bag.

-- All singers and speakers should use amplification if necessary to avoid projecting their voices to increase their volume. - O Spit valves are prohibited from being emptied onto the floor, and performers should use a PuppyPad or similar device to empty spit valves.
+Proof may be required in the form of an act of sale or lease if DSP determines it is necessary. - Amplification is allowed as long as (1) the concert does not violate the City's noise ordinance and (2) there is no modification of existing electrical systems on the premises. - The event will not include any of the following: - Stages or other platform or structural construction - o Tents - The sale of alcohol - Entry fees of any kind. - The event will include no more than 25 individuals. - The following rules must be followed at all Front Porch Concerts: - All audience members should be seated and are strongly recommended to wear masks unless actively eating and drinking unless fully vaccinated. - Performers should be fully vaccinated or have not tested positive for COVID-19 or experienced COVID- like symptoms in the last 10 days, or have had close contact with a COVID-19 case in the past 14 days. - Performers that play wind-blown instruments should wear a face mask with an opening to fit the mouthpiece of the instrument unless fully vaccinated. - All wind-blown instruments must have a bell cover or be in an instrument bag. - All singers and speakers should use amplification if necessary to avoid projecting their voices to increase their volume. - Spit valves are prohibited from being emptied onto the floor, and performers should use a PuppyPad or similar device to empty spit valves.